Azure/azure-functions-redis-extension/README.md

   - Default: 1000
 - (optional) `MessagesPerWorker`: How many messages each functions worker "should" process.
 Used to determine how many workers the function should scale to.
   - Default: 100
-- (optional) `BatchSize`: Number of elements to pull from Redis at one time.
+- (optional) `Count`: Number of elements to pull from Redis at one time.
   - Default: 10
   - Only supported on Redis 6.2+ using the `COUNT` argument in [`LPOP`](https://redis.io/commands/lpop/)/[`RPOP`](https://redis.io/commands/rpop/).
 - (optional) `ListPopFromBeginning`: determines whether to pop elements from the beginning using [`LPOP`](https://redis.io/commands/lpop/) or to pop elements from the end using [`RPOP`](https://redis.io/commands/rpop/).